openstack/manila/doc/source/contributor/adding_release_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use `Reno <https://docs.openstack.org/reno/latest/>`_ to create and manage
 release notes.
-The new subcommand combines a random suffix with a “slug” value
+The new subcommand combines a random suffix with a "slug" value
 to make the new file with a unique name that is easy to identify again later.
 To create a release note for your change, use: